shahidmalik4/shahidmalik4/README.md

 ---

-Thanks for visiting my profile!
-Dive into my repositories, and let’s work together on data, engineering, and innovative solutions. 🚀
+Thanks for stopping by!
+Feel free to dive into my repositories — let’s connect over data, analytics, and building better systems. 🚀